 Mentoring is a two-way exchange, and relies on participation of both parties to succeed.
 Mentoring program participants are expected to attend events, respond to emails about planned activities, communicate effectively with a mentee or mentor, actively listen and show mutual respect.
 One-on-one virtual or in-person meetings will allow participants to build relationships and ask for advice based on their specific needs or situations.

-Each semester, there will be 2-3 planned events for which we expect the P2P participants in the Mentoring Program to attend.
-Stay tuned for the Spring 2022 Events for the P2P and S2I Programs!
+Each semester, there will be 2-3 planned events for which we expect the S2S participants in the Mentoring Program to attend.
+Stay tuned for upcoming events for the S2S and S2I Programs!

 FAQs about the Student-to-Industry (S2I) Mentoring Program (Fall 2023)